ArchitPokharankar/C-Graphics-Car-Animation/README.md

 # C-Graphics-Car-Animation
 A basic car animation project built using C graphics (graphics.h).
 Features blinking headlights, horn sound, and smooth movement animation.
 Based on a YouTube tutorial — modified and implemented independently.

+## Credits
+This project is inspired by a YouTube tutorial: [How to Make 3D Car in C Graphics](https://youtu.be/ILysLsjAnhE?si=RmTCInQzxcm-gtsT).
+All code is written and tested by me while following and understanding the logic step-by-step.